secureCodeBox/documentation/docs/api/crds/scan.md

 `cascades` let you start new scans based on the results of the current scan.

-The cascades config in the scans spec contains [Kubernetes Label Selectors](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#labelselector-v1-meta) which allow you to select which allow you to select which [CascadingRule](https://docs.securecodebox.io/docs/api/crds/cascading-rule) are allowed to be used by the cascading logic.
+The cascades config in the scans spec contains [Kubernetes Label Selectors](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#labelselector-v1-meta) which allow you to select which [CascadingRule](https://docs.securecodebox.io/docs/api/crds/cascading-rule) are allowed to be used by the cascading logic.

 Furthermore, in the cascade config you can specify whether cascading scan should inherit the parent's labels (`inheritLabels`) and annotations (`inheritAnnotations`).
 If not specified, the options will be considered as `true`.